top of page

 Generally no as long as the structure isn't huge, however it is best to check with your Local Authority as they each have their own rules.
 It might be that you have to consider how close your structure might be to a public boundary or if it overlooks a neighbour.
 It is advisable to check with neighbours if it is likely to be visible from their garden, and to consider where to put windows and doors so as to allow them privacy.

-Again generally no. Most structures are very heavy and not likely to blow over or move and I brace them strongly enough that the don't really wobble.
-Sometimes it is advisable to place the legs on slabs, or in fence posts holders, if the area is prone to standing water, in order to keep the feet from rotting.
+Again generally no. Most structures are very heavy and not likely to blow over or move and I brace them strongly enough that they don't really wobble.
+Sometimes it is advisable to place the legs on slabs, or in fence posts holders if the area is prone to standing water, in order to keep the feet from rotting.
 Concreting is an option if you want extra stability, although it adds to the cost.
 Another option is fence post holders with spikes, which also provide greater stability.

 Is there a waiting list?
 Can I book it to fit in with a birthday or Christmas?